ardamz/sample/xample.md

 ```bash
 sudo nginx -t
 ```
->This should return a "...syntax is ok" message if all went weel.
+>This should return a "...syntax is ok" message if all went well.
 ```bash
 sudo unlink /etc/nginx/sites-enabled/default
 ```